 When comparing Facilethings vs Momentum, the Slant community recommends Facilethings for most people.
-In the question“What is the best cross-platform to-do list app?”
-Facilethings is ranked 25th while Momentum is ranked 33rd.
+In the question“What are the best cross-platform to do list apps?”
+Facilethings is ranked 25th while Momentum is ranked 46th.

 Ranked in these QuestionsQuestion Ranking